lefischerander/Bluesky--User-Analysis/README.md

 ![Cluster Analysis](images/user_cluster.png)

-The project also successfully identified anomalous users whose activity patterns deviated significantly from the norm, which could be useful for spam detection.
+The project also successfully identified anomalous users whose activity patterns deviated significantly from the norm, which could be useful for bot detection.

 ## Tech Stack